streamlit/docs/content/deploy/community-cloud/manage-your-app/edit-your-app.md

    ![Edit your app with GitHub Codespaces](/images/streamlit-community-cloud/workspace-app-edit.png)

    Community Cloud will add a `.devcontainer/devcontainer.json` file to your repository.
 If you already have a file of the same name in your repository, it will not be changed.
-You may delete or rename your existing devcontainer configuration if you would like your repository to receive the instance created by Streamlit Community Cloud.
+You may delete or rename your existing devcontainer configuration if you would like your repository to receive the instance created by Community Cloud.

 1. Wait for GitHub to set up your codespace.